-This is the tools we wished we had earlier on to build our wealth, listing in insight what worked as well for us as well as the mistakes we made you can hopefully learn from and avoid.
+This is the tools we wished we had earlier on to build our wealth, listing in insight what worked for us, as well as the mistakes we made so you can hopefully learn from them and avoid them.
 We wish it will serve as a blue print to become a financially independent every day millionaire you’ll be able to replicate!

 Financial literacy is key to understand how your money can work for you, so you can better manage your money and grow your wealth.
 A lot of it is common sense, which is often missed and sadly in most western education systems is not taught in school, while it’s critical knowledge, fundamental to build one’s prosperous future.